The answer is yes, this deserves an entire post.

 Kihei has SO many awesome places to eat and drink.
 We didn’t get to everything we wanted to try, but we fell in love with way too many spots.
 Hence, an entire post dedicated to where to eat in Kihei.

 I’ll get right to it.
 And yes, after reading this post back, it was so clearly written by a pregnant person.
 Enjoy.

 I’ve been on a real fruit kick this pregnancy.
 I know I’m supposed to watch the sugar intake, but as the weather gets warmer and my body gets, well, bigger, all I want is a nice bowl of cold, fresh fruit.
-You can imagine my anticipation to indulge in (read: swallow whole) an acai bowl in Hawaii, since everyone I know claimed that they are “just better on the islands.”

 And I’m here to report that, thanks to the goddess who owns and runs Brekkie Bowls, every acai bowl is ruined forever.
 Just last week in Australia, I tried two different spots and was disappointed in both (I mean, I was really sad– a truly disproportionate “incident to reaction ratio” situation).
 My sister and Tyler did their best to take me seriously and gently suggested that I stop comparing every bowl I eat to the heaven of Brekkie Bowls.

 Please go here the next time you’re in Maui.
 I recommend following them on Instagram which is where they keep their schedule the most updated.

 I love a fish taco.
 LOVE ONE.
 Several credible sources pointed to Coconut’s Fish Cafe as the place to grab a delicious cheap fish taco in Maui.